daniel-frak/keycloak-user-migration/docker/legacy-system-example/README.md

 # legacy-system-example

-This project is an example of how you can adjust your legacy identity provider to work with [Keycloak user migration plugin](https://github.com/daniel-frak/keycloak-user-migration).
+This project is an example of how you can retrofit your legacy identity provider to work with [Keycloak user migration plugin](https://github.com/daniel-frak/keycloak-user-migration).

 ## Getting started